BerkeleyLab/fiats/doc/joss/paper.md

 Athena, Fiats, and neural-fortran each employ `do concurrent` extensively.
 Only Fiats, however, leverages the locality specifiers introduced in Fortran 2018 and expanded in Fortran 2023 to include parallel reductions.

-Of the APIs and libraries discussed here, only neural-fortran and Fiats employ multi-image features: neural-fortran in its core library and Fiats in a demonstration application.
+Of the APIs and libraries discussed here, only neural-fortran and Fiats use multi-image features: neural-fortran in its core library and Fiats in a demonstration application.
-Both use multi-image features minimally, leaving considerable room for future research into parallel speedup.
+Both use these features minimally, leaving considerable room for research on parallel speedup.

 ## Activity level
 Each of the Fortran deep learning APIs and libraries discussed in this paper is actively developed except Fortran-TF-Lib.
-Fortran-TF-Lib's most recent commit was in 2023, and it is the only Fortran API or library that has never produced releases.
+Fortran-TF-Lib's has posted no releases and its most recent commit was in 2023.
 Each of the rest has a most-recent commit no older than May 2025.

 # Recent research and scholarly publications